Table of Contents[Hide][Show]

 With the current research, I would only ever consider using a Xylitol from birch wood in homemade oral health products like:

 Until more research emerges, I don’t feel comfortable using it as a sweetener in food, though many people do.
+I prefer to use options for sweeteners like allulose, monk fruit, or stevia.

 This article was medically reviewed by Dr. Scott Soerries, MD, Family Physician and Medical Director of SteadyMD.
 As always, this is not personal medical advice and we recommend that you talk with your doctor.